 The French Parliament

-When you employ LPI certified professionals, you employ the best Linux and open source skill set.
+When you employ Linux Professional Institute certified professionals, you employ the best Linux and open source skill set.

-With more than 600,000 exams delivered, LPI is the world’s first and largest vendor neutral Linux and open source certification body.
-Delivering exams in 9 languages, with hundreds of training partners, and certified professionals in over 180 countries, LPI is also the global certification standard and career support organization for open source Professionals.
+With more than 175,000 certification holders, Linux Professional Institute (LPI) is the world’s first and largest vendor neutral Linux and open source certification body.
+Delivering exams in multiple languages, with hundreds of training partners, and certified professionals in over 180 countries, LPI is also the global certification standard and career support organization for open source Professionals.

 LPI’s distribution neutral certification shows Linux versatility.
 This means that rather than being limited to one particular vendor technology, LPI professionals are capable of working with multiple open source technologies – mirroring the environments they will experience on the actual job.

 Our multi-level track verifies cert holders have the most comprehensive breadth and depth of Linux and open source knowledge.
 Our certifications are valid for 5-years, longer than most of our competitors.

 LPI certification is internationally recognized, which means cert holders can be employed anywhere in the world with the same verified skill set, and knowledge.